 Why you should: Situated on the 2nd level of Manulife Centre along Cross Street, Ally Singapore offers a splashily statement luxury spin experience.
-Aesop products are everywhere – think Coriander Seed Body Cleanser, Equalising Shampoo and Classic Conditioner in the shower, Resolute Hydrating Body Balm and Sculpt Hair Polish in front of the bathroom vanity and the Geranium Leaf Rinse-Free Hand Wash at the check-in counter to even Post-Poo Drops in the washrooms.
+Aesop products are everywhere – think Coriander Seed Body Cleanser, Equalising Shampoo and Classic Conditioner in the shower, Resolute Hydrating Body Balm and Sculpt Hair Polish in front of the bathroom vanity, and Geranium Leaf Rinse-Free Hand Wash at the check-in counter.
 Dyson hairdryers and a steam iron (!) are on hand to ensure you leave the studio feeling glamorous as opposed to being all early morning MRT drippy/straw-like hair and crumpled T.M.
 Lewin, while BRITA still and sparkling water on tap incentivise one’s extensive self-hydration.
 Ally Singapore’s in-house coffee and shake bar, Neighbourhood, maximises use of the studio’s brightly lit and sizeable outdoor-while-indoor social space for even non-spin cafe-hoppers to meet their caffeine needs.

 Why you shouldn’t: Given the nature of the luxurious amenities offered to its members, the average cost per ride is one of the highest across all studios in Singapore, with only CruCycle Singapore matching its price point.
 (Some of their classes are now available via ClassPass, which makes them just that bit more cost-accessible than CruCycle.)